lunarphp/lunar/docs/src/extending/activity-log.md

 You don't need to worry about displaying the date or causer of the event, this will be handled by the timeline.
 :::

-We have our render class, by itself it doesn't do much, we need to tell GetCandy where this should be rendered:
+We have our render class, by itself it doesn't do much, we need to tell Lunar where this should be rendered:

 ```php
 ActivityLog::addRender(